noisedeck/noisedeck2-docs/README.md

 Welcome!

-This repository is for updated documentation for the 2024 update of Noisedeck.
+This documentation is for the 2025 release of Noisedeck.

-Docs for the original Noisedeck are available at [https://github.com/noisedeck/noisedeck-docs](https://github.com/noisedeck/noisedeck-docs).
+Docs for the original Noisedeck are archived at [https://github.com/noisedeck/noisedeck-docs](https://github.com/noisedeck/noisedeck-docs).

 ## Legal
 * [Noisedeck License](https://github.com/noisedeck/noisedeck2-docs/blob/main/legal/Noisedeck_EULA.pdf)